-- (1) Where the Minister - (a) is informed that a child is the subject of an emergency protection order or is in police protection; or - (b) has reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm, the Minister shall make, or cause to be made, such enquiries as the Minister considers necessary to enable the Minister to decide whether he or she should take any action to safeguard or promote the child's welfare.
+- (1) Where the Minister - (a) is informed that a child is the subject of an emergency protection order or is in police protection; or - (b) has reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm,

-- (2) Where the Minister has obtained an emergency protection order with respect to a child, the Minister shall make, or cause to be made, such enquiries as he or she considers necessary to enable the Minister to decide whether he or she should take any action to safeguard or promote the child's welfare. - (3) The enquiries shall, in particular, be directed towards establishing - (a) whether the Minister should make any application to the court, or exercise any of the Minister's other powers under this Law, with respect to the child; - (b) whether, in the case of a child - (i) with respect to whom an emergency protection order has been made, and - (ii) who is not in accommodation provided by or on behalf of the Minister, it would be in the child's best interests (while an emergency protection order remains in force) for the child to be in such accommodation; and

-- (c) whether, in the case of a child who has been taken into police protection, it would be in the child's best interests for an application to be made under Article 41(5)(a). - (4) Where enquiries are being made under paragraph (1) with respect to a child, the Minister shall (with a view to enabling the Minister to determine what action, if any, to take with respect to the child) take such steps as are reasonably practicable - (a) to obtain access to the child; or - (b) to ensure that access to the child is obtained, on the Minister's behalf, by a person authorized by the Minister for the purpose, unless the Minister is satisfied that the Minister already has sufficient information with respect to the child.

-- (5) Where, in the course of enquiries made under this Article, an officer of an administration of the States for which the Minister is assigned responsibility or any other person authorized by the Minister to act on his or her behalf in connection with those enquiries - (a) is refused access to the child concerned; or - (b) is denied information as to the child's whereabouts, the Minister shall apply for an emergency protection order, a child assessment order, a care order or supervision order with respect to the child unless the Minister is satisfied that the child's welfare can be satisfactorily safeguarded without the Minister's doing so.
+- the Minister shall make, or cause to be made, such enquiries as the Minister considers necessary to enable the Minister to decide whether he or she should take any action to safeguard or promote the child's welfare. - (2) Where the Minister has obtained an emergency protection order with respect to a child, the Minister shall make, or cause to be made, such enquiries as he or she considers necessary to enable the Minister to decide whether he or she should take any action to safeguard or promote the child's welfare. - (3) The enquiries shall, in particular, be directed towards establishing - (a) whether the Minister should make any application to the court, or exercise any of the Minister's other powers under this Law, with respect to the child; - (b) whether, in the case of a child - with respect to whom an emergency protection order has been made, and - (ii) who is not in accommodation provided by or on behalf of the Minister. - it would be in the child's best interests (while an emergency protection order remains in force) for the child to be in such accommodation; and - (c) whether, in the case of a child who has been taken into police protection, it would be in the child's best interests for an application to be made under Article 41(5)(a). - (4) Where enquiries are being made under paragraph (1) with respect to a child, the Minister shall (with a view to enabling the Minister to determine what action, if any, to take with respect to the child) take such steps as are reasonably practicable - (a) to obtain access to the child; or - (b) to ensure that access to the child is obtained, on the Minister's behalf, by a person authorized by the Minister for the purpose, - unless the Minister is satisfied that the Minister already has sufficient information with respect to the child. - (5) Where, in the course of enquiries made under this Article, an officer of an administration of the States for which the Minister is assigned responsibility or any other person authorized by the Minister to act on his or her behalf in connection with those enquiries - (a) is refused access to the child concerned; or - (b) is denied information as to the child's whereabouts, - the Minister shall apply for an emergency protection order, a child assessment order, a care order or supervision order with respect to the child unless the Minister is satisfied that the child's welfare can be satisfactorily safeguarded without the Minister's doing so. - (6) If, on conclusion of any enquiries or review made under this Article, the Minister decides not to apply for any of the orders mentioned in paragraph (5) the Minister shall - - (a) consider whether it would be appropriate to review the case at a later date; and - (b) if the Minister decides that it would be so appropriate, determine the date on which that review is to begin.